 Southern Health has received the results of a national survey which annually benchmarks the experiences of people using its community mental health services – and the feedback is encouraging.

-Our overall experience rating from patients was 73% (above the national average of 68%) and, of those surveyed, 88% agreed Southern Health (compared to the national average of 83%) treated them with dignity and respect.
+The Trust’s overall experience rating saw 57% of respondents give a score of 8, 9 or 10 out of 10 (above the national average of 51% for the same high scores).
+Of those surveyed, 94% agreed Southern Health (compared to the national average of 93%) treated them with dignity and respect.

-85% of patients agreed that care was well organised (three points higher than the national average) and 78% said they were involved as much as they wanted to be in agreeing their care (five points above average).
-74% agreed that they had received the crisis care they needed in the past year (the average was 66%) and 73% (compared to a 67% average) confirmed that the Trust had involved a family member or friend as much as they wanted.
+94% said they were involved as much as they wanted to be in agreeing their care (again one point higher than the national average) and 82% (three points above average) confirmed that the Trust had involved a family member or friend as much as they wanted.